-While we may commercialize our first iteration of the Movano Ring without FDA clearance, we expect subsequent iterations of our proposed solution will be subject to current and future regulation by the Food and Drug Administration ("FDA") and may be subject to regulation by other federal, state and local agencies.
+While we may commercialize our first iteration of the Evie Ring without FDA clearance, we expect subsequent iterations of our proposed solution will be subject to current and future regulation by the FDA and may be subject to regulation by other federal, state and local agencies.
 These agencies and regulations require manufacturers of medical devices to comply with applicable laws and regulations governing development, testing, manufacturing, labeling, marketing and distribution of medical devices.
 Devices are generally subject to varying levels of regulatory control, based on the risk level of the device.
 Governmental regulations specific to medical devices are wide-ranging and govern, among other things:

-- · product design, development and manufacture; - · laboratory, pre-clinical and clinical testing, labeling, packaging, storage and distribution; - premarketing clearance or approval; - · record keeping; - product marketing, promotion and advertising, sales and distribution; and - · post-marketing surveillance, including reporting of deaths or serious injuries and recalls and correction and removals.
+- product design, development and manufacture; - laboratory, pre-clinical and clinical testing, labeling, packaging, storage and distribution; - premarketing clearance or approval; - record keeping; - product marketing, promotion and advertising, sales and distribution; and - post-marketing surveillance, including reporting of deaths, serious injuries and certain malfunctions, as well as corrections and removals (recalls).

-Before a new medical device or a new intended use for an existing product can be marketed in the United States, a company must first submit and receive either 510(k) clearance or premarketing approval ("PMA") from FDA, unless an exemption applies.
-The typical duration to receive a 510(k) approval is approximately nine to twelve months from the date of the initial 510(k) submission and the typical duration to receive a PMA approval is approximately two years from the date of submission of the initial PMA application, although there is no guarantee that the timing will not be longer.
+Before a new medical device or a new intended use for an existing product can be marketed in the United States, a company must first submit and receive either 510(k) clearance or PMA from FDA, unless an exemption applies.
+The typical duration to receive a 510(k) clearance is approximately nine to twelve months from the date of the initial 510(k) submission and the typical duration to receive a PMA approval is approximately two years from the date of submission of the initial PMA application, although there is no guarantee that the timing will not be longer.